EducationNC/EdNC-2019-theme/wp-content/plugins/instagram-slider-widget/readme.txt

 1. Upload `instagram-slider-widget` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. Go to Appearance > Widgets and drag \'Social Slider Widget\' to your sidebar
 4. Update the settings in the widget: Instagram Username, Images Layout, Number of Images to show, Check for new images hours

 = Requirements =
-* PHP 5.2.0 or later
+* PHP 5.4.0 or later
-* Wordpress 3.5 or later
+* Wordpress 4.8 or later
 * WordPress Cron must be enabled

 == Screenshots ==
-1. Frontend Widget Slider
-2. Frontend Widget Thumbs
-3. Backend Configuration
+1. Authorize several accounts and display multiple feeds simultaneously
+2. Display Instagram feeds in widgets, posts, pages, or anywhere else using shortcodes
+3. Create carousels of posts
+4. No API Key Needed.
+Show Instagram feeds on your website without authorization.
+Just enter a username and see the result
+5. Normal slider
+6. Thumbnail
+7. Thumbnail without border
+8. Slick slider
+9. Masonry
+10. Highlight

 == Changelog ==
+= 1.6.5 =
+* Fix 'No images found' when searching by hashtag or username

+= 1.6.4 =
+* In free slider templates images are now crop to square
+* Added a pop-up window by clicking on the image in PRO version of the plugin
+* Trying to fix a problem with adding an account for some users
+* Minor bugfixes

+= 1.6.3 =
+* Bug fix

+= 1.6.2 =
+* Bug fix

+= 1.6.1 =
+* Fixed Slider Normal

+= 1.6.0 =
+* Added authorization via Instagram API
+* Fixed visual issues
+* Added PRO version of the plugin.
+Learn more about the [Pro version](https://cm-wp.com/instagram-slider-widget) or watch the [demo](https://cm-wp.com/instagram-slider-widget/#demos).

 = 1.5.0 =
 * Renamed the plugin to conform to Facebook and Instagram